moby/moby/contrib/man/md/docker-build.1.md

 A good practice is to give a name to the image you are building.
 There are not hard rules here but it is best to give the names consideration.

-The '-t'/'--tag' flag is used to rename an image.
+The **-t**/**--tag** flag is used to rename an image.
 Here are some examples:

-Though not a good practice image names can be aribtrary:
+Though t is not good practice, image names can be aribtrary:

     docker build -t myimage .

-Better is provide a fully qualified and meaningful repository name, name, and tag (where tag in this context means the qualifier after the ':').
+A better approach is provide a fully qualified and meaningful repository name, name, and tag (where tag in this context means the qualifier after the ":").
 In this example we build a Jboss image for the Fedora repository and give it a version 1.0:

     docker build -t fedora/jboss:1.0

-The next example is for the 'whenry' user repository and uses Fedora and JBoss and gives it a version 2.1 :
+The next example is for the "whenry" user repository and uses Fedora and JBoss and gives it a version 2.1 :

     docker build -t whenry/fedora-jboss:V2.1